 A recent study shows that 88% of Americans feel more pressure during the holidays than at any other time of year.
-The holidays are right around the corner, and for many, that may bring on feelings of stress and overwhelm.
+The holidays are right around the corner, and for many, that may bring on feelings of stress and anxiety.

 We all want to approach the holiday season with the right mindset, appreciating holiday movies on repeat, hot chocolate, and gatherings with friends and family.
-Still, sometimes it's just even more items for your long to-do list.
+Still, sometimes, it's just even more items for your long to-do list.

 That’s why we gathered 24 planning tips for December to help reduce the stress of this busy time of year.

 It may feel overwhelming to think of everything we need to do for the holidays, but with the right mindset, we can get through the holidays happier and enjoy the moments of laughter and warmth this holiday season.
 Before the craziness of the season sets in, take some time to write a list of what's important to you during this season.
 Write it down, even if small, including everything from family to community events to fun activities with your children.

 Once you complete that list, write another detailing what you need to do in your daily life- things like work, shopping, doctor's appointments, etc. Having a thorough list of your priorities will help you stay organized, and as you work through the season, you can simply cross off what you complete.

 2. Turn To-dos Into Family Activities

 Spend some time getting crafty with your kids and make gift tags, decorate gift bags, or even color plain wrapping paper.
 Family members will enjoy getting gifts decorated by the little ones in their lives.
 For example, get plain, single-color wrapping paper and have your kids go to town to decorate it.
 Your recipients will love the added touch, and you'll get a breather on top of happy, entertained kids.

 3. DIY Anywhere You Can